SpongePowered/SpongeDocs/source/index.rst

 Contributing to Sponge
 ~~~~~~~~~~~~~~~~~~~~~~

-This section is intended to help developers who have prior Java experience with contributing code to the Sponge project.
-Instructions on contributing to SpongeDocs are also contained within.
+Look here if you want to help out in making Sponge better.
 Make Spongie proud!

 .. toctree::
     :maxdepth: 2